trigram-mrp/fractureiser/docs/users.md

 Several innocent looking malicious mods were initially uploaded by the malware's creator to the mod hosting website CurseForge.
-A high-profile mod pack developer downloaded one of these mods to try out, which infected files in their computer without their knowledge - this included a copy of a working project that would then be uploaded to CurseForge as a seemmingly leigimate file, with the virus  included.
+A high-profile mod pack developer downloaded one of these mods to try out, which infected files in their computer without their knowledge - this included a copy of a working project that would then be uploaded to CurseForge as a seemingly leigimate file, with the virus  included.

 This process then repeated itself for a few other cases from users on the CurseForge website and